You can’t fully experience the history and culture of Knoxville without a stroll down historic Gay Street.

 From 1960 to 1963, Gay Street was the site of dozens of civil-rights demonstrations, first sit-ins at all-white lunch counters, then demonstrations outside the still-segregated movie theaters.
 The demonstrations were all successful without notable violence.

 Gay Street has also been the home of multiple department stores, including Miller’s, which maintained a presence in its original beaux-arts brick building on Gay for 70 years.
-It was home to the headquarters of furniture giant Sterchi Brothers, whose logo has become a signature of the Gay Street skyline, skyline, and today is one of downtown’s largest and most popular residential buildings.
+It was home to the headquarters of furniture giant Sterchi Brothers, whose logo has become a signature of the Gay Street skyline, and today is one of downtown’s largest and most popular residential buildings.
 Today, Mast General Store, located in the early 20th-century Newcomer’s building, carries on the department store tradition into a new century.

 Knoxville’s Theatre District